 Vice-President: Thank you very much and good morning, Ladies and Gentlemen, all the Delegates, we had a very fruitful day one yesterday.
 And we hope to carry this momentum forward with your cooperation and support.
 Unfortunately today, the President is not here with us due to another pressing matter.
 So I will now proceed to call the Second General Meeting.
 And Member States wishing to make their General Statement will continue to register themselves with the AALCO Secretariat.
-We will continue with the General Statements of the Member States, starting with the Democratic Socialist Republic of Sri Lanka, followed by Brunei Darussalam, Malaysia, Republic of Sri Lanka.
+We will continue with the General Statements of the Member States, starting with the Democratic Socialist Republic of Sri Lanka, followed by Brunei Darussalam, Malaysia, Republic of South Africa, and Bangladesh.
+I now give the floor to the Democratic Socialist Republic of Sri Lanka.